 Pros and Cons of Credit Card vs. Charge Card

 Now you know the difference between credit cards and charge cards, but how do you know which financial product is better for you?
-Below are some details on the potential benefits and risk factors you may come across with charge cards and credit cards.
+Below are some details on the potential benefits and risk factors you may come across with credit and charge cards.

 PRO: Credit Cards Give Borrowers More Time To Pay